-- (d) In terms of Section 25 of the CET Act, the public college must, keep complete accounting records of all assets, liabilities, income and expenses and any other financial transactions, adhere to standards not inferior to the requirements of the Public Finance Management Act. - (e) In terms of Section 26 of the CET Act, if the management staff (or council) of a public college fails to comply with any provision of this Act under which an allocation from money appropriated by Parliament is paid to the college, or with any condition subject to which any allocation is paid to the public college, the Minister may call upon the management staff (or council) to comply with the provision or condition within a specified period.
-If the management staff (or council) thereafter fails to comply with the provision or condition timeously, the Minister may withhold payment of any portion of any allocation appropriated by Parliament in respect of the public college concerned. - 117.
-The Department will retain funds, annually, from the subsidy allocation to public TVET colleges, in order to remunerate the employees in posts established by the Minister for the TVET college.
-The portion of the subsidy allocation to be retained by DHET will be 63% of the FULL cost of the TVET funded programmes according to these funding norms.
-The 63% will be calculated on the total budgeted programme allocation on DHET voted estimations however, the percentage allocation per college of employee remuneration will vary depending on the funding weights per college.
+- c) In terms of Section 24 of the CET Act, the funds of a public college consist of funds allocated by the state and other sources of funding, such as donations or contributions received, money raised by the college, money raised by loans, subject to Ministerial approval, income from investment, income from services rendered, student fees, student and employee accommodation and any other source. - d) In terms of Section 25 of the CET Act, the public college must, keep complete accounting records of all assets, liabilities, income and expenses and any other financial transactions, adhere to standards not inferior to the requirements of the Public Finance Management Act. - e) In terms of Section 26 of the CET Act, if the management staff (or council) of a public college fails to comply with any provision of this Act under which an allocation from money appropriated by Parliament is paid to the college, or with any condition subject to which any allocation is paid to the public college, the Minister may call upon the management staff (or council) to comply with the provision or condition within a specified period.
+If the management staff (or council) thereafter fails to comply with the provision or condition timeously, the Minister may withhold payment of any portion of any allocation appropriated by Parliament in respect of the public college concerned. - The Department will retain funds, annually, from the subsidy allocation to public TVET Colleges, in order to remunerate the employees in posts established by the Minister for the TVET Colleges.
+The portion of the subsidy allocation to be retained by DHEST will be set at 65% [63%] of the FULL cost of the funded programmes or as determined by the Post Provision Norms.
 The full cost of the funded programmes consists of 80% of government subsidy allocation and 20% of assumed college fee level as explained in paragraph 13.

-Where these funds have not been fully expended, DHET will transfer these unexpended funds back to the college concerned on condition that:
+Where these funds have not been fully expended, the DHET will transfer these unexpended funds back to the college concerned on quarterly basis [condition that:

-- (a) these funds will be utilised to offset any funds determined in terms of the clawback mechanism outlined in paragraph 103, if any; - (b) that the funds will be utilised by the college for non-remuneration staff costs such as staff development, within a staff development plan recommended collectively by staff to the Academic Board for recommendation to the Council of the TVET college concerned and finally approved by the Director-General of DHET; however - (c) subject to a motivated application from the TVET college, to defray remuneration of staff where such staff would have been remunerated by DHET in the financial year concerned; and - (d) subject to any conditions that may be determined by DHET policy on utilisation of such funds, if such policy is determined. - 118.
-In terms of the CET Act, the Minister must, on an annual basis, provide sufficient information to public colleges regarding the funding referred to in paragraph 117 to enable the colleges to prepare their budgets for the next financial year.
+- (a) these funds will also be utilised in the calculation of the clawback mechanism outlined in paragraph 103, if any; - (b) the funds will be utilised by the college for non-remuneration staff costs such as staff development, within a staff development plan recommended collectively by staff to the Academic Board for recommendation to the Council of the TVET College concerned and finally approved by the Director-General of DHET; - (c) subject to a motivated application from the TVET College, to defray remuneration of staff where such staff would have been remunerated by the DHET in the financial year concerned, or - (d) subject to any conditions that may be determined by DHET policy on utilisation of such funds, if such policy is determined.] - 118.
+In terms of the CET Act, the Minister must, on an annual basis, provide sufficient information to public colleges regarding the funding referred to in paragraph b) to enable the colleges to prepare their budgets for the next financial year.